dribnet/kerosene/README.md

 model.fit(X_all, Y_all, validation_split=0.25)
 ```

-Just like keras.datasets, downloads are automatic and cached on your local drive.
+Kerosene downloads are automatic and cached on your local drive.

 ## OK, what is this again?